pgbackrest/pgbackrest/README.md

 * Logging now uses unbuffered output.
 This should make log files that are being written by multiple threads less chaotic.
 Suggested by Michael Renner.

+* Experimental support for PostgreSQL 9.5.
+This may break when the control version or WAL magic changes but will be kept as up to date as possible in each release.

 ### v0.70: Stability improvements for archiving, improved logging and help

 * Fixed an issue where archive-copy would fail on an incr/diff backup when hardlink=n.
 In this case the pg_xlog path does not already exist and must be created.
 Reported by Michael Renner